Lalleshwari: Legacy

 The leading Kashmiri Sufi figure Sheikh Noor-ud-din Wali (also known as Nooruddin Rishi or Nunda Rishi) was influenced by Lalleshwari.
 He led to the formation of the Rishi order of saints and later gave rise to many Rishi saints like Resh Mir Sàeb.
 One Kashmiri folk story recounts that, as a baby, Nunda Rishi refused to be breast-fed by his mother.
 It was Lalleshwari who breast-fed him.

 Lalleshwari and her mystic musings continue to have a deep impact on the psyche of Kashmiris, and the 2000 National Seminar on her held at New Delhi led to the release of the book Remembering Lal Ded in Modern Times.
 In his book "Triadic Mysticism", Paul E. Murphy calls her the "chief exponent of devotional or emotion-oriented Triadism".
 According to him, three representatives of devotionalism emerged in Kashmir in the five hundred years between the last half of the ninth and the end of the fourteenth centuries.

 What this points to is the non-sectarian nature of Lalleshwari's spiritual life and her song-poems.
 Yet, her life and work have been used for various religious and political agendas over time.
 As author and poet Ranjit Hoskote writes:

 To the outer world, Lal Ded is arguably Kashmir's best known spiritual and literary figure; within Kashmir, she has been venerated both by Hindus and Muslims for nearly seven centuries.
 For most of that period, she has successfully eluded the proprietorial claims of religious monopolists.
 Since the 1980s, however, Kashmir's confluential culture has frayed thin under the pressure of a prolonged conflict to which transnational terrorism, State repression and local militancy have all contributed.
 Religious identities in the region have become harder and more sharp-edged, following a substantial exodus of the Hindu minority during the early 1990s, and a gradual effort to replace Kashmir's unique and syncretically nuanced tradition of Islam with a more Arabocentric global template.
 It is true that Lal Ded was constructed differently by each community, but she was simultaneously Lallesvari or Lalla Yogini to the Hindus and Lal'arifa to the Muslims; today unfortunately, these descriptions are increasingly being promoted at the expense of one another.

 Beyond several new translations of Lalleshwari's vakh, there are other contemporary performative arts that are based on Lalleshwari's life and poetry.
 For example, there are contemporary renderings of Lalleshwari's poetry in song.
 In addition, a solo play in English, Hindi, and Kashmiri titled Lal Ded (based on her life) has been performed by actress Mita Vashisht across India since 2004.

+In 2007, experimental musician Katie Jane Garside took on the stage name Lalleshwari with the release of her album Lullabies in a Glass Wilderness.